by Skip Via

 Northwest Montana and the Flathead Valley was last glaciated around 17,000 years ago when the Cordilleran Ice Sheet made its largest advances in North America.
 Glaciers up to 4,000 feet deep covered the Flathead Valley and extended east to the Rocky Mountains, filling the Rocky Mountain Trench from Flathead Lake 1,000 miles north to northern British Columbia.

-Along the continental divide in Glacier NP, the Cordilleran sheet merged with the much larger Laurentide Ice Sheet, forming a massive sheet of ice holding more water than the Antarctic Ice Sheet does today, In the image above (not labeled), the southern-most lobe of the Purcell Lobe was called the Flathead Lobe.
+Along the continental divide in Glacier NP, the Cordilleran sheet merged with the much larger Laurentide Ice Sheet, forming a massive sheet of ice holding more water than the Antarctic Ice Sheet does today, In the image above (not labeled), the southeastern-most lobe of the Purcell Lobe was called the Flathead Lobe.
 This lobe extended to present day St. Ignatius, where you can clearly see the glacier’s terminal moraine.
 The rapid melting of the Cordilleran Sheet was instrumental in the fascinating story of Glacial Lake Missoula–the series of massive outflows that created the Columbia River Gorge.
 But we can see the remnants of Glacial Lake Missoula here in the valley.
 It’s called Flathead Lake.

 Back to the Salish Mountains.
 They were once nearly as large as the Swans, but glacial activity sheared off the tops and created the unique argillite and limestone terraces that are common there.
 And if you look south from a high vantage point in the valley, you’ll see the beginnings of the Mission Range, which appear in the valley as Salish-sized hills hardly worthy of being part of the same majestic range we see around Polson.
 This part of the Mission range suffered the same fate as the Salish Range–the Flathead Lobe of the Cordilleran Glacier sheared them off.